giantswarm/rfc/simplify-basedomain-usage/README.md

   namespace: org-giantswarm
 ```

+The `baseDomain` would still be used by the applications that we deploy to management clusters that don't reconcile clusters, because these applications need the DNS zone of the management cluster.
+This variable could potentially be renamed to something like `managementClusterDNSZone` in the future to make clear its purpose, but it's not in the scope of this RFC to discuss this.

 ### Advantages

 On top of reducing the usage of the global `baseDomain` value, there are other advantages when using this approach.